Signature SDEs from an affine and polynomial perspective: Affine and polynomial processes on

-In the following proposition we shall establish a relation between affine and polynomial processes.
-In the next section (see Proposition~\ref{prop2}) we will see that for particular state spaces affine and polynomial processes coincide.
+In the following proposition we establish a relation between affine and polynomial processes.
+We will see (Proposition~\ref{prop2}), that for particular state spaces affine and polynomial processes coincide.
 For general state spaces $\mathcal{S} \subseteq T((\mathbb{R}^d))$ this does not need to be the case.
-Assuming continuity and conservativeness, affine processes are however always polynomial ones.

 \begin{proposition} Let $\mathbb{X}$ be an $\mathcal{S}$-valued continuous $\Ucal$-affine process with $R:\Ucal\to \Scal^*$ as defined in \eqref{eq:primalaffine}.
 Assume that for each ${\bf u}\in \Ucal$ there is some $\lambda\notin \{0,1\}$ such that $\lambda {\bf u}\in \Ucal$.
 Then $\X$ is an $\mathcal{S}$-valued $\Span(\Ucal)$-polynomial process with $L|_\Ucal:\Ucal\to \Scal^*$ given by